amiparadis250/AfrixPay-cardano-hackaton/README.md

-# Blockchain Remittance Platform UI (Next.js App Router)
+# Blockchain Remittance Platform UI (Next.js App Router and cardano)

 This is a Next.js application for a Blockchain Remittance Platform UI, converted from the original Vite React project to use Next.js App Router.